AdeelJ/Face-Recognition-/README.md

 ### Data Processing

-First of all we apply random shear operation but we only select images with 0.5 probability for the random shearing process.

-The next step is random flip stage.
-In this stage we randomly flip images with 0.5 probability.
+The next stage we have a dropout probablity of  0.5.
 In the final state of the pipeline, we resize images to 100x100 in order to reduce training time.

 ### Training